 For A level Maths, students will need at least a Grade B at GCSE.
-Pupils who are not in set 1a or have not been predicted an A are required to attend the "Introduction to AS Mathematics" course (likely to take place over three days at the end of June 2014).
+All pupils are required to attend the "Introduction to AS Mathematics" lesson, which will take place during the Sixth Form Induction Day at the end of June 2015.
 All pupils are required to complete the "Head Start to AS Maths" work book as preparation for the AS course.
-This strengthens the A / A material in the GCSE syllabus which is an essential prerequisite of the course.
-As a prerequisite to S1, all students are required to complete the statistics revision workbook over the summer.
+This strengthens the A / A\ material in the GCSE syllabus which is an essential prerequisite of the course.

 Further Maths is offered as an extra AS level, with the option to continue to A2 in Year 13.
-Students will need an A grade to study this as it is an accelerated course; completing six modules at the end of the first year, instead of three.
+Students will need an A\ Grade to study this because it is an accelerated course; completing six modules at the end of the first year, instead of three.
 Therefore, at the end of Year 12, students will gain an AS level in Maths and an AS level in Further Maths.